top of page

 • steps to tiling a bathroom

-Expert Tips for Tiling Bathroom Like a Pro
+Expert Tips for Tiling Your Bathroom Like a Pro

-• For small bathrooms, use large, light-colored tiles to create the illusion of space
+• In small bathrooms, use large, light-colored tiles to create the illusion of space.

-• Add a feature strip or mosaic to break monotony
+• Consider adding a feature strip or mosaic to break the monotony.

 FAQs on Selecting and Installing Bathroom Tiles